Singapore — 10 min

 Workplace condition premiums

 Once you’ve established which party covers these and any other obligations, you’ll know how reporting and payroll can be handled.
-Tax and contributions will usually be dealt with individually by each contractor.
+Taxes and contributions will usually be dealt with individually by each contractor.
 For full-time employees, the hiring party typically covers at least a portion of insurance premiums and other payroll-related benefits.

 To avoid any compliance or misclassification issues, be sure to give our dedicated employee versus independent contractor misclassification resource a read.

-When you want to expand internationally.
 Is your current payroll model fit for international expansion?
 Do you have the right processes in place?
 Do you have sufficient staff to manage the workload and expertise necessary to operate in another region?
 If not, outsourcing global payroll may be the wisest choice.

-When you want to reduce complexity.
 Local payroll is complex, but global payroll can be substantially more difficult without help.
 You need to consider different labor laws, tax codes, benefits, and currency exchanges.
 Handling it alone is hard; working with a trusted partner is easy.

 Using software to track your costs for global payroll is a much more scalable and cost-efficient way to manage your spending.
 Spreadsheets may be free, but the sheer volume of data involved — not to mention the hidden costs associated with inevitable human error — make manual tools a poor option.
-A good global payroll spending management system should provide:

 Overall payroll costs in a monthly or yearly view